Controllability to the origin implies state-feedback stabilizability for discrete-time nonlinear systems: Conclusion

 \section{Conclusion}

-In this note, we have proved two facts.
-First, if a discrete-time nonlinear system is $N$-step controllable to origin then there is a state feedback control law for which the trajectory of the closed-loop system converges to the origin in $N$ steps.
-Second, if the system is asymptotically controllable to the origin and satisfies the controllability rank condition at the origin, then there is a state feedback control law for which the trajectory of the closed-loop system converges to the origin in finite steps (but the required steps may differ for different initial conditions.)
+In this technical communique, we have proved two facts.
+First, a discrete-time nonlinear system is $N$-step controllable to the origin if and only if it is $N$-step stabilizable by a state feedback controller.
+Second, if the system is asymptotically controllable to the origin and satisfies the controllability rank condition at the origin, it is finite-time stabilizable by a state feedback controller.
+It is also to be noted that the controller may be highly discontinuous and may not be robust.

-The obtained control law is not always continuous.
-The pursuit of the possibility of constructing a continuous control law is left to further research.